mrezasoltani/mrezasoltani.github.io/_pages/Course/module_6.md

 ## Iteration, Iterators, Iterables, and Generators

 #### Iteration
 * It is the process of taking an item from something e.g a list.
-When we use a loop to loop over something it is called iteration.
+When we use a loop to loop over something which is called iteration.

 #### Iterable
 * An iterable is any object in Python which has an **\_iter\_()** or a **\_getitem\_()** method.
 * It returns an iterator or can take indexes (an object that can generate an iterator).
-* It produces items on demand.
+* It produce items on demand.
 * lists, tuples, dictionaries, and sets are built-in iterables.

 ####  Iterator